k1garcia/Subject_Specific_Biventricular_Model_PAH/README.md

 Copy these two files (.h5 and .xdmf) to the Volume_Meshes folder in github

-Zero Load State + Passive Filling (Shaikh’s code that uses Gibbon) Open the matlab script "Trial4_UseXDMF_Volume.m" in the ZeroLoadState_InverseFEA folder Change the ratname variable (should match the volume mesh) Change the materialScale variable to 50 (will be changed later) Change the material parameter.
+Zero Load State + Passive Filling (Shaikh’s code that uses Gibbon) Open the matlab script "FEA_Inverse_Foward..." in the ZeroLoadState_InverseFEA folder Change the ratname variable (should match the volume mesh) The materialScale variable can be changed if needed Change the material parameter.
 This includes the a, b, a0....k parameters.
 Change the Pressure_LVRV parameter as [LV RV]
 The material parameters and pressures can be found in the cMR_Tracer.xlsx file